 CHESTNUT BUNTING-PAPA WESTRAY-ORKNEY-26TH OCT 2015

-Some great news today that the BOU has accepted the record of the Chestnut bunting I saw last October on Papa Westray,they released a statement today:
+Today's great news is that the BOU has accepted the record of the chestnut bunting I saw last October on Papa Westray.
+They released a statement today:

 Chestnut Bunting Emberiza rutila